liz-stippell/BZA-PbI/01_normal/02_static_calculation/README.md

 - <b> KPOINTS </b>
 - <b> SUB_VASP </b>

 The purpose of this step is to further compute the projected density of states (pDOS) for the desired system.
-This step utilizes the optimized geometry from the first step (geometry optimization)
+This step utilizes the optimized geometry from the first step (<a href="https://github.com/liz-stippell/BZA-PbI/tree/main/01_normal/01_geometry_optimization">Geometry Optimization</a>)